-This portal is where HRO Today Association members can exchange materials and share thought-leadership resources, including articles, white papers, e-books, blog posts, and more.
-Resources that appear here also are highlighted in the monthly Association newsletter, another venue for members to learn best practices and promote visibility of success stories.
+HRO Today Association members can use this portal to exchange thought-leadership resources, including articles, white papers, e-books, blog posts, and more.
+Materials that appear here also are highlighted in the monthly Association newsletter, another venue in which members can learn best practices and promote success stories.